Class of 1956 Career Development Professor

 Associate Professor of Finance

 Adrien Verdelhan is the Class of 1956 Career Development Professor and an Associate Professor of Finance at the MIT Sloan School of Management.

 His research focuses on measures of systematic risk in financial markets, particularly in currency and sovereign bond markets.
 Verdelhan’s work in international finance shows when and why exchange rates are risky, thus shedding light on the most well-known and puzzling currency trading strategy: the carry trade.
 His research has been published in the American Economic Review, The Journal of Finance, and The Review of Financial Studies, among others.

-He is currently a Research Fellow of the National Bureau of Economic Research and was elected Teacher of the Year in 2011 by MIT Sloan students and received the Jamieson Prize for Excellence in Teaching in 2016.
+He is currently a Research Fellow of the National Bureau of Economic Research.
+Verdelhan was elected Teacher of the Year in 2011 by MIT Sloan students and received the Jamieson Prize for Excellence in Teaching in 2016.

 He holds a PhD in economics from the University of Chicago.